LLazarek/blame-evaluation-gt/writing/reviews/pldi-rebuttal-high-level-first.md

 Thank you to all the reviewers for the helpful feedback.

-We start off with a couple of common themes.
-Then we reply to all points individually.
+The first part of our response addresses a couple of common themes in the reviews; the second part addresses all remaining concerns individually.

-The conclusions from our experiment
+Are the empirical results conclusive or surprising?
 ===========================================================================

-There are three clear major conclusions from our experiment:
+Here are the two relevant major conclusions from our experiment:

-1) The Transient and Natural rational programmers are more effective than the Erasure one;
+1) Transient and Natural make rational programmers more effective than Erasure;

-2) Part of  the additional effectiveness of the former is due to runtime checks (that Erasure foregoes) but another part is due to blame;
+2) According to the rational programmer, the effectiveness of Natural is (merely) comparable to Transient.

-3) The effectiveness of the Natural and Transient rational programmers is comparable.

-The first two results confirm what the vast literature on gradual typing claims without systematic evidence: blame is useful.
-However, as review `D` astutely points out, the third conclusion is surprising in two different ways:

-(i) An important motivation for Transient is performance but our experiment provides evidence that performance issues, which stem from the design of Transient, negatively impact the effectiveness of blame.

-(ii) Theory claims that Natural blame is more accurate than Transient blame but our experiment provides evidence for the opposite;
+As review `D` astutely points out, the second one is surprising: _While Theory predicts that Natural blame is more accurate than Transient blame, the experimental results do not support this prediction to a sufficient degree._
-ll: TODO is "the opposite" the right phrasing?
-It seems more accurate to say evidence that doesn't support the prediction.

-Thus our results point to two directions for further research in gradual
+Thus our results point to two possible explanations:

-typing:
+(i) a need for theoretical models with improved predictive power

+The predictive power of gradual typing formal models fails when it comes to blame.
+In all likelihood, the current models are too small and do not include crucial features.
+(It is posisble that the current models are inherently limited.)

+(ii) a need for "blame data" from large systems

+The presented data is based on systems with up to 15 modules, totalling 25,000 loc.
+While the chosen benchmarks represent a wide spectrum of realistic code, Natural may prove its worth only when the dependency chains are even deeper than the ones in the existing benchmarks.

+In both cases, our new method provides the tools for validating new theoretical results and/or gathering new data.

-(i) Implementors can experiment with checks and blame to find a sweet spot between type soundness, blame effectiveness and performance.
+Additionally, the experiment suggests that implementors can experiment with checks and blame to find a sweet spot between type soundness, blame effectiveness and performance.
 Our method provides an automatic tool to guide their exploration.

-(ii) The predictive power of gradual typing formal models (the reason d'etre of scientific models) fails when it comes to blame.
-This may be because the current models are too small and do not include crucial features or because the current models are inherently limited.
-In any case our results are a call to theoreticians to re-examine their assumptions about blame.
-Our method provides an automatic tool to validate their models similar to the way the methods of experimental physicists help prove or disprove the  math of theoretical physicists.

-Challenges for our work compared to Lazarek's POPL paper
+Is the method novel?
 ===========================================================================

 Our work builds on the idea of Lazarek et al.'s paper that it is possible